 JUST EXCEPTIONAL SOFTWOOD DECKING

-Thermally modified spruce from our Benchmark range gives your terrace decking a natural rustic appearance with visible knots.
-Spruce wood acquires excellent weather resistance and biological durability as a result of thermal modification as well as a naturally beautiful light golden tone.
+Thermally modified spruce decking from our Benchmark range gives your terrace a natural rustic appearance with visible knots.
+Thermal modification gives spruce excellent weather resistance and durability, as well as a naturally beautiful light-golden tone.

-Our assortment also includes profiles for concealed fixing, ensuring a flawless finish and making installation super easy.
+Our selection includes profiles for concealed fixing, which can be used for a flawless finish and easy installation.

 Thermally modified wood is a natural, durable and environmentally friendly choice.

 Highly durable and comfortable decking with beautiful knots

 Why choose Benchmark Thermo-Spruce for your terrace decking?

 - If you prefer rustic, natural-looking wood but you need premium durability, Thermory Benchmark thermo-spruce is the perfect material for your deck.

 - Thermal modification gives spruce the highest durability rating (class 1, 25+ years) so your terrace will look great for decades.

 - The wood’s reduced moisture absorption capability and rate from thermal modificationresults in less moisture-induced deformation.